 The new DS-160 Form, the on-line form used for immigrant and non-immigrant visa applications, requires, among other things, that applicants list any of the following that they have used in the five years preceding the application:

-* Information on whether any family members have been involved in terrorist
+- Information on whether any family members have been involved in terrorist activities.

 The form contains a drop down menu of approximately 20 social media accounts including the very popular Facebook, Google+, Instragram, LinkedIn, Myspace, Pinterest, Twitter and Youtube.
 Failure to disclose might be construed as a misrepresentation and could, according to a State Department official, lead to serious consequences.